yaronf/I-D/pinning/draft-sheffer-tls-pinning-ticket.md

 # Introduction

+Misissued public-key certificates can prevent TLS clients from appropriately authenticating the TLS server.
-Ticket pinning is a proposed solution for the problem of mis-issued certificates, either for the global PKI or for large scale deployments of certificates within enterprises.
+This is a significant risk in the context of the global PKI, and similarly for large scale deployments of certificates within enterprises.
-This is an easy to implement and deploy solution, reusing some of the ideas behind TLS session resumption.
+We propose ticket pinning as an easy to implement and deploy solution to this problem, reusing some of the ideas behind TLS session resumption.

-Ticket pinning is a second factor server authentication method and is not proposed as a substitute of the authentication method provided in the TLS key exchange.
+Ticket pinning is a second factor server authentication method and is not proposed as a substitute for the authentication method provided in the TLS key exchange.
 More specifically, the client only uses the pinning identity method after the TLS key exchange is successfully completed.
 In other words, the pinning identity method is only performed over an authenticated TLS session.
-Note that Ticket Pinning does not pin certificate information and as such should be considered a "real" independent second factor authentication.
+Note that Ticket Pinning does not pin certificate information and therefore is truly an independent second factor authentication.

 Ticket pinning is a Trust On First Use (TOFU) mechanism, in that the first server authentication is only based on PKI certificate validation,